nara256/mhz19_uart/README.md

 # How to use

 * Include this library to your Arduino IDE.
-* Wiring MH-Z19 sensor to your Arduino or ESP-WROOM-02
+* Wiring MH-Z19 sensor to your Arduino or ESP-WROOM-02.

     MH-Z19 Vout to Arduino Vin(5V)
     MH-Z19 GND  to Arduino GND
     MH-Z19 Tx   to Arduino Digital Pin (Software Serial Rx pin)  # do not connect Arduino Rx pin.
     MH-Z19 Rx   to Arduino Digital Pin (Software Serial Tx pin)  # do not connect Arduino Tx pin.
-    other MH-Z19 pins are not using.
+    other MH-Z19 pins are not used.

 * Read sample source code.
 It's very simple !